jitender1222/React-Simplified/02 StartAPP/readme.md

 1. Files that contain sensitive data and personal information.
 Some examples of such files are files with your credentials (username and password) and files with environment variables like .env files.

 2. Runtime files, such as .log files.
-They provide information on the Operating System’s usage activities and errors, as well as a history of events that have taken place within the OS.
+They provide information on the Operating System’s usage activities and errors, as well as a history of events that have taken place within the OS

 # - What is the difference between `package.json` and `package-lock.json` ?